 If your routine includes multiple products, layering is key.
 The golden rule is to apply products from the thinnest to thickest consistency—so your lightweight serum always goes on before a heavier cream or moisturizer.
 The most important thing to avoid is “pilling,” those little balls of product that can form on your skin.
 To prevent this, give your hydrating serum a minute or two to fully absorb and dry before applying anything else on top, including makeup.
 This patience pays off, ensuring a smooth canvas and allowing each product to perform its job without interference.
 It’s especially important when following an aftercare routine for a professional treatment like Corrective Microneedling™.

-Ingredients to Avoid in Your Hydrating Serum
+Red Flag Ingredients in Your Hydrating Serum

 Knowing what powerful ingredients to look for in a hydrating serum is half the battle.
 The other half is knowing what to avoid.
 The wrong formula can do more harm than good, leaving your skin feeling tight, irritated, or even drier than before.
 A truly great serum delivers all the good stuff without any of the ingredients that can counteract its benefits.
 When you’re scanning an ingredient list, think of it as curating the perfect guest list for your skin—you only want to invite the ones that will be helpful and supportive.